-1Financial statements are typically prepared under the assumption that the reporting entity will continue to operate as a going concern.
-If liquidation is imminent, the generally accepted accounting principles require that financial statements be prepared under the liquidation basis of accounting (FASB, 2014).
+Financial statements are typically prepared under the assumption that the reporting entity will continue to operate as a going concern.
+If liquidation is imminent, then generally accepted accounting principles require that financial statements be prepared under the liquidation basis of accounting (FASB, 2014).

-2A company's residual value is captured in the shareholders' equity account on the balance sheet.
-Net
+A company's residual value is captured in the shareholders' equity account on the balance sheet.
+Net assets are the nonprofit equivalent of shareholders' equity.